 - Stay away from diets and don’t cut off any one food group.
 High protein diets that restrict carbohydrates don’t provide enough energy for the body to make it through stressful periods in the day.

 - Get enough rest to help the body recover from your day.
 Take a cat nap or go to bed a little earlier each night.
 Rest is important especially during stressful times.
-Be sure to visit a South Florida Fitness Center for more workout tips!
+Be sure to visit a Rockland dental specialists for more tips!

 The summer’s here and with it, we hope, some sunshine.
 There is no doubt that human beings generally adore lounging around in the warmth of the sun; our mood improves and most enjoy the appearance of a tanned skin.
 What a sad quirk of nature that sunshine can be so damaging.
 Here we look at how the sun damages the skin, therapies to reverse that damage and ways to enjoy the sun whilst reducing the risks.